By Alison Bate (Marine safety column, published May 2002/updated 2020)

 ACCIDENTS ON THE WEST COAST

-One particularly nasty accident involving lifeboats on the West Coast springs to mind.
+One particularly nasty accident involving lifeboats on the West Coast of Canada springs to mind.
 It happened in Vancouver’s English Bay in October 2000, when three Ukrainian crew members died trying to launch a lifeboat from the bulk carrier Pacmonarch.

 The enclosed davit lifeboat was fitted with on load release hooks.
 Four crew members boarded it, while two others removed the securing pins at the davits from the outside.
 The launch began smoothly.
 However, soon after the davits hit their stops, the hooks suddenly came apart from the falls, and the boat plummeted stern-first about 50 feet into the sea.
 Three of the four men inside the boat died, while the fourth received a shoulder injury.